anetrebskii/agentic-review/readme.md

 - **Easier Navigation**: Jump directly to specific issues in the codebase
 - **Standard GitHub Flow**: Uses the same format as human code reviews
 - **Improved Collaboration**: Makes it easy to address and resolve specific feedback

+### Comment Severity Levels

+Comments are formatted with clear visual indicators of severity using emojis and markdown:

+- 🔴 **High**: Critical issues, bugs, or security concerns that should be addressed immediately
+- 🟠 **Medium**: Code quality issues, performance concerns, or maintainability problems
+- 🟡 **Low**: Style issues, minor improvements, or suggestions that would be nice to have

+This visual hierarchy makes it easy to prioritize which issues to address first and understand the relative importance of each comment.

 ### Precise Line Positioning